nuxt/image/docs/content/3.providers/imagekit.md

 ### `effectShadow`

-Turn your image to a grayscale version using the `effectShadow` modifier.
+Add a shadow under solid objects in an input image with a transparent background using the `effectShadow` modifier.

 ```html
 <NuxtImg